abluenautilus/PlateauNEVersio/README.md

 ## Build Log

+## Version 1.11 03/06/2024

+See release section of the GitHub to see changes and to download the .bin to program your Versio!

 ## Version 1.1 03/05/2024

 See release section of the GitHub to see changes and to download the .bin to program your Versio!